biopragmatics/pyobo/README.rst

    name = chebi_id_to_name['132964']
    assert name == 'fluazifop-P-butyl'

-Or, you don't have time for two lines
+Or, you don't have time for two lines:

 .. code-block:: python